CUB's Guide to: Municipal Electricity Aggregation

 No matter what company supplies you with electricity, CUBenergysaver.com

 can help you make deep cuts in your utility bills.
 It recommends hundreds of simple, money-saving actions.
 Users can connect to their ComEd accounts to track real savings and earn rewards for their energy savings redeemable at local and national businesses.
 Signing up is free, and takes just a few minutes.
-On average, CUB Energy Saver users have cut their gas and electric bills by about $100 a year.

 Checklist: What Everyone Should Know About

 What price is the supplier offering and how does it compare with the utility's price?